Click on the links below to view the texts your child will be covering in Literacy

 The Oxford University Press books for EYFS and KS1 link into the Letter and Sound phonic phases.

 In order to develop mathematical skills and concepts, children may be grouped in class according to ability but these groups are often changed according to individual strengths and weaknesses across the main aspects of numeracy.
 Considerable importance is attached to the children achieving and understanding mathematical processes and it is our aim to ensure children feel confident and encouraged about their learning in numeracy.
-Class teachers also plan for opportunities to develop and apply key mathematical skills in other subjects throughout the year and to real life situations.
+Class teachers also plan for opportunities to develop and apply key mathematical skills in other subjects throughout the year and to real life situations & problem solving.

 Science in St Matthew's gives children the opportunity to be inquisitive, to explore and find out about the world around them.
 As they progress through the Academy, the children carry out practical investigations with a greater degree of independence and have the opportunity to research information, use a variety of equipment and resources.
 In their work children develop a variety of strategies to analyse what they have found out and are encouraged to record their findings accordingly.
 The Science units can also be linked to other areas of the curriculum such as ICT, Numeracy and Art and topics covered include Light and Sound, Changing Materials, Forces In Action, Life Cycles, habitats and Healthy Living.

-ICT is taught as a discrete subject, as well as being used to support cross-curricular learning.
+Computing is taught as a discrete subject, as well as being used to support cross-curricular learning.
 Pupils are taught a range of knowledge, skills and understanding through four areas of learning: finding things out; developing ideas and making things happen; exchanging and sharing information; reviewing, modifying and evaluating work as it progresses.
 They use word-processing, multimedia, graphics, data handling and modelling software.
 Children have good access to laptops All classes are fitted with interactive whiteboards and has internet connection.
 Each child has their own school account and email account.

 Foundation stage and KS1 are introduced to history through sequencing, listening to stories and looking at photographs or exploring artifacts.
 Then as the children travel up the Academy the children go on to study the Romans, invaders and settlers, Exploration and Encounters, Tudors and Victorians, Ancient Egypt and Greece.
 All the children have the opportunity to visit museums and we also have visitors come into the Academy to present workshops and performances.